scalarhq/videotranscode.space/documentation/contributing/features/ui.md

 Depending on the component you choose there are certain props you need to pass to it, but regardless of component you choose you need to pass a parents props

-This prop represents a tree structure of where the configuration is being called for and thus very important, **if your feature is setting multiple values you will have to especially take not of this**
+This prop represents a tree structure of where the configuration is being called for and thus very important, **if your feature is setting multiple values you will have to especially take note of this**

 For example, the {@link TranscodeFeature} sets a FORMAT and a CODEC.